Workshops, Events, and Networks

 “The ADVANCE networking dinners have been a wonderful way to build community among LGBTQ faculty.”

 The LIFT program facilitates the success, empowerment, and satisfaction of individual faculty, while enabling and informing their contributions as leaders to the departments, disciplines, and other institutional structures that define the academic community.
 The program includes two day-long seminars, one for recently promoted associate and one for recently promoted full professors.
 These seminars were designed with support from the Provost as well as the Deans of LSA and Engineering who saw the need to clarify and support the subtle and significant changes that occur through tenure and promotion – changes that are often taken for granted or learned only in the trenches, but which have a profound effect on the success and satisfaction of the individual faculty member, as well as the communities and institutions that she or he calls home.
 At these seminars, representatives from upper administration speak to the core values, goals and challenges of academia.
 Interactions with peers, colleagues, and facilitators deepen the discussion and consideration of the impact of these faculty transitions.

-Note: This program is on hold for fall 2020.
+Note: This program is on hold for Academic Year 20-21.